Zap Those Fungal Toenails Away … For Good

 Simple, right?
 For some people, yes.
 For others, not so much.

 - Effectiveness is somewhat spotty.
 Long-term cure rates hovered in the 60-80 percent range depending on the type of drug used, the age and health of the patient, and just plain luck.
 That’s not awful, but it obviously left a lot to be desired.
 Success rates also drop for people over 65—which just so happens to be the demographic most likely to suffer from fungal nails in the first place.

 - Side effects are common.
-Some of those side effects can be nasty, too, including uncomfortable skin rashes and even liver damage.
+Some of those side effects can be even nastier than fungal nails themselves, including uncomfortable skin rashes and even liver damage.
 Oral medications are generally not recommended for those with liver disease, congestive heart failure, or alongside various other conditions or medications.